Last Update: 10/19/21

 Usually, these subrogation claims take place between the insurance companies and drivers are copied with correspondence and status updates as things progress.
 However, subrogation lawsuits do get filed against individuals after there has been a motor vehicle accident here in Florida.

-A good piece of advice if you are being sued by an insurance company related to a car accident is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you are being sued by an insurance company related to a car accident is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to win a claim against you and the type and amount of damages you may be obligated to pay, if any.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 For more on car accident damages and subrogation see: